Skip to Content

 The Charles Bridge tells the history of Prague through the 30 statues that line the Charles Bridge, each telling a unique story about Prague’s history.

-I guess that makes sense when you realize that the Charles Bridge was erected in 1357, making it the oldest bridge in the city of Prague.
+I guess that makes sense when you realize that the Charles Bridge was erected in 1357, making it the oldest bridge in Prague.

-In the center of the Charles Bridge is a popular statue, the statue of John of Nepomuk.
-History tells that John was a patron saint that was thrown off of the bridge by Wenceslas IV when he refused to tell the queen’s confessions.
+In the center of the Charles Bridge is a popular statue of John of Nepomuk.
+History tells us that John was a patron saint thrown off the bridge by Wenceslas IV when he refused to say to the queen’s confessions.

 It is believed that rubbing the foot of John’s statue will bring you good luck.

-The bridge is flanked on either end by historic towers, the Old Town Tower and the Mala Strana Tower, which once ensured the safety of the city.
+The bridge is flanked on either end by historic towers, the Old Town Tower and the Mala Strana Tower, which once ensured the city’s safety.

 Spread the Love!
 Please Share On Social Media!